 - Provide the rate of interest offered by the financial institute

 After submitting these details, you will need to click on the ‘Calculate’ button.
 The maturity amount that you can earn will be displayed.
 This way you can decide whether to open an account or not.
 Moreover, it saves time and money as well.
-By making real-time calculations, you can compare various fixed deposit schemes offered by the banks and companies and decide the highest interest paying schemes.
+By making real-time calculations through bank fd interest calculator, you can compare various fixed deposit schemes offered by the banks and companies and decide the highest interest-paying schemes.
 You can directly apply via navigating to the relevant FD scheme page.

 Current Rate of Interest on FDs

-Top 10 Banks Fixed Deposit Interest Rates in India
+Top 10 Banks Fixed Deposit Rates in India

 |Bank Name||Tenure||Interest Rate(p.a.)|